 top of page

-The Advancing Healthcare Debriefing Quality Patient Safety Organization (AHDQ PSO) is a federally-listed PSO authorized by the Agency for Healthcare Research and Quality.
-The AHDQ PSO is operating as a component of StatDebrief.
+The Advancing Healthcare Debriefing Quality Patient Safety Organization (AHDQ PSO) is a federally-listed PSO authorized by the Agency for Healthcare Research and Quality that helps healthcare organizations to provide safer care with:

 AHDQ PSO Mission

 What is a debrief?
 A clinical debriefing is a safe, structured team conversation that reviews an event’s actions and thought processes to discover insights that improve future care.
-Most published healthcare debriefing tools are used shortly after clinical events in the same shift, take several minutes to complete, and can be led by a member of the care team.
+Most published healthcare debriefing tools are used shortly after clinical events within the same shift, take several minutes to complete, and can be led by a care team member.

 Clinical debriefings are associated with improvements in: